-Wear all 3 together?
+Do you wear all 3 together?

 In what order?

-Does one replace another?
+Does one ring replace another?

 The last things she needs is a dilemma over the proper way to wear her engagement ring, her wedding ring, and her eternity ring.